A Distributed Conductance Tester Without Global Information Collection: Introduction

-A \emph{distributed property testing} problem is a relaxed variant of the corresponding distributed decision problem, where if the input network satisfies a property, then, with high constant probability, all the vertices must accept and, if the input network is $\epsilon$-far from satisfying the property, then at least one vertex must reject.
-The definition of "farness" in distributed setting remains the same as in the classical setting.
-The complexity measures are the number of rounds required to test the property and the number of messages exchanged during the execution of the tester.
+\textbf{Distributed Property Testing:} A \emph{distributed property testing} problem is a relaxed variant of the corresponding decision problem: if the input network satisfies a property, then, with sufficiently high probability, all the vertices accept but if the input network is $\epsilon$-far from satisfying the property, then at least one vertex rejects.
+The definition of "farness" in it remains the same as in the classical setting.
+The complexity measures are the number of communication rounds and the number of messages exchanged during the execution of the tester.
 Distributed property testing has been an active area of research recently.
 The work of~\cite{brakerskiPatt-Shamir} was the first to present a distributed algorithm (for finding near-cliques) with a property testing flavour.
-Later, Censor-Hillel, Fischer, Schwartzman and Vasudev~\cite{Censor-Hillel2019} did a more detailed study of distributed property testing.
+Later, in~\cite{Censor-Hillel2019}, the authors did a more detailed study of distributed property testing.
 There has been further study on the topic (see~\cite{even_et_al2017} and~\cite{FischerGO17}) in the specific context of subgraph freeness.